Saturday, 28 March 2020

 Creag Mhor 687m 1hr 39mins

 The compensation was the splendid weather, there was only a slight breeze and the visibility was improving all the time.
-Creag Mhor summit was tantalisingly close and a lodestone but I had to kick my way through every bank of pristine snow to get there.
+Creag Mhor's summit was tantalisingly close and a lodestone but I had to kick my way through every bank of pristine snow to get there.
 The sun and snow were a shock for the eyes, who would have thought that sunglasses were necessary in 2020 when any brightness of vision has been absent I arrived at the summit, it was warm enough to sit down for ten minutes, drink my flask of coffee and admire the surrounding hills that were beginning to dispense with their cloud cover.
 Ben Vorlich and Stuc a' Chroin appeared, as did Cruach Ardrain but Ben More and Stob Binnein remained reclusive.

 I continued westwards along the ridge for a while but then decided to head down to the Allt Fathan Glinne and the large cattle shed next to a conifer plantation.
 I followed some fox tracks until the snow became too soft and I fell waist-deep into the snow on a few occasions.
 I eventually arrived at the cattle shed and decided to follow the 2 miles long seriously wide track that lies to the north of the river in Gleann Dubh.
 It provides access to the cattle shed and is the sort of road built by a man with no money, lots of time, a bulldozer and a shed load of red diesel.
 Who needs engineers, surveyors, accountants and other hangers-on?
-The man could probably build the HS2 line in a couple of years, there would be no tunnels, culverts rather than bridges and the government would have change from £10 million.
+The man could probably build the HS2 line in a couple of years, there would be no tunnels, or culverts rather than bridges and the government would have some change from £10 million.

 The track above Ballimore

-South east slope of Creag Mhor
+The southeast slope of Creag Mhor

 Looking down on Ballimore and Glen Buckie